 +3.5 students will have completed one of the two MScs listed above, or a comparable MSc which meets the ESRC’s 2022 Training Guidelines.

-The RSC, COMPAS and IMI have extensive links to a range of countries and multilateral agencies such as World Bank, UNDP, OECD, IOM and UNHCR.
+The RSC and COMPAS have extensive links to a range of countries and multilateral agencies such as World Bank, UNDP, OECD, IOM and UNHCR.
 They also have links with research institutions both in the global South and the North that students can draw upon in their DPhil.

 An annual Geneva trip is organised for MSc RFMS students to meet officials in the major international organisations relevant to their research.
 Students on this pathway have many opportunities to undertake internships, including with the Norwegian Refugee Council, the National Organisation for Deported Migrants (Jamaica), the IOM and the East European Advice centre in London.

 Students from the pathway have taken posts in most of the major international migration bodies and leading think tanks and consultancies in the UK.